zhoubihn/clisp-notes/key-points.md

     `#\魚` for a Chinese character (meaning fish).
     Note that both `#\ ` and `#\Space` result in the space character.

+    In Common Lisp, a character is evaluated to itself.

 7. In Common Lisp, each string is an atom.

     A string in Common Lisp is a sequence of characters, such as